 Prepared by: Dr. James Rini, MD, MPH | Section Head, Ochsner Neurocognitive Program

-This article outlines a structured, stepwise approach for evaluating patients presenting with cognitive concerns, emphasizing identification, diagnostic precision, and appropriate referral pathways.
-From comprehensive history-taking to advanced biomarker analysis, each stage is designed to differentiate between neurodegenerative, reversible, and rapidly progressive conditions.
+This article provides a structured approach for evaluating patients with cognitive concerns.
+It emphasizes accurate diagnosis and appropriate referral pathways, covering comprehensive history-taking and advanced biomarker analysis to differentiate between neurodegenerative, reversible, and rapidly progressive conditions.

 Step 1: Comprehensive Initial Assessment